yardenshoham/nalgeon.github.io/content/posts/2021/list-internals/index.md

 ## List = array?

 The list is based on an array.
-An array is a set of elements ① of the same size and ② located in memory one after another, without gaps.
+An array is a set of elements ① of the same size, ② located in memory one after another, without gaps.

-Since the elements are the same size and placed adjacently, it is easy to get an array item by index.
-All we have to know is the address of the very first element (the "head" of the array).
+Since elements are the same size and placed contiguously, it is easy to get an array item by index.
+All we need is the memory address of the very first element (the "head" of the array).

 Let's say the head is located at the address `0×00001234`, and each item occupies 8 bytes.
 Then the element with the `idx` index is located at `0×00001234 + idx*8`: